GhettoBastler/wordblitz-plotter/README.md

 # wordblitz-plotter
-A plotter that play Wordblitz using computer vision
+A plotter that plays Wordblitz using computer vision